-A member of the Executive Board will be appointed for a maximum period of four (4) years.
-On expiry of the four-year term, a member of the Executive Board may be reappointed for successive terms of four years each.
-In March 2018, the four year term of Mr D. Lindenbergh end.
-Mr Lindenbergh is available for another four year term, subject to approval of the General Meeting of Shareholders.
-The Supervisory Board (with the exception of Mr. Lindenbergh) endorses his reappointment.
+A member of the Supervisory Board will be appointed for a maximum period of four (4) years.
+On expiry of the four-year term, a member of the Supervisory Board may be reappointed for successive terms of four years each.

+On July 13, 2018, all members of the new Supervisory Board were appointed for a period of four years.